Crazy Gang (football): History

 Despite many key members of the original group leaving in the aftermath of the FA Cup final victory, the media and the club itself continued to use the nickname, with Wimbledon chairman Sam Hammam adopting it for marketing purposes and having it embroidered on the team's shirts for a period of time in the 1990s.
 The club continued to achieve respectable finishes in the top flight throughout the 1990s, and were founding members of the Premier League in 1992.
-They finished in the top 10 of the league a total of seven times, peaking at sixth place in 1987 and again in 1994, and reached the semi-finals of both the FA Cup and the League Cup in the 1996-97 season.
-Their final serious attempt at winning silverware came in the 1998-99 season, when they again reached the semi-finals of the League Cup.
+They finished in the top 10 of the league a total of seven times, peaking at sixth place in 1987 and again in 1994, and reached the semi-finals of both the FA Cup and the League Cup in the 1996–97 season.
+Their final serious attempt at winning silverware came in the 1998–99 season, when they again reached the semi-finals of the League Cup.
 Wimbledon were relegated from the Premier League in 2000 after 14 years in the top flight, by which time the name had become inappropriate as a description of its latest generation of players, although the club still continued to use it for some years to promote itself commercially.
 In 2002, the original club was relocated to Milton Keynes and later became known as M.K.
 Dons; supporters of the club were strongly opposed to moving the club so far away from Wimbledon, and formed AFC Wimbledon in the aftermath of the announcement.
-As of the 2022–23 season, MK Dons play in EFL League One, whilst AFC Wimbledon play in EFL League Two, having being relegated from League One in the previous season.
+As of the 2024–25 season, MK Dons play in EFL League Two having been relegated the during the 2022-2023 season, whilst AFC Wimbledon once again play in EFL League One, having been relegated in the 2021-22 season but returned to League One at the end of the 2024-25 season, having won the playoff final after finishing 5th in League Two.